wowashuwow/wowashuwow.github.io/_posts/2024-7-22-the-last-workout.md

 description: One final workout in the institute gym
 tags: [Fitness, Friends]
 ---
 *What is the gym?
 The gym is a temple.
 It is a place of meditation.
 It is also a place of power.
 You are in complete control, limited only by you.
-Just you and the weights.
 It is an unrestricted outlet for power.*

 ## Warm up

-Everywhere I've been- out of all the cities I've lived in, hobbies I have pursued, schools and colleges I have attended, subcultures I have infiltrated; the gym has been this singular venue where I've found the most like minded people- like minded at least in the areas of sheer willpower and grit- than anywhere else.
+Everywhere I've been- of all the cities I've lived in, hobbies I have pursued, schools and colleges I have attended, subcultures I have infiltrated; the gym has been this singular venue where I've found the most like minded people- like minded at least in the areas of sheer willpower and grit- than anywhere else.
 It has given me some of my best friends.

 I had missed my college gym friends and our time together since I wrapped up my coursework and left the institute in March.
 So when I got the invite for the convocation- this would probably be the last time we'd all be together in one place- I gathered everyone on WhatsApp to plan one last workout.
 We decided to do a full body session.
 Squat, bench, deadlift, that's it.

 ## Main set

 We finally met at 7pm on the night before the convocation.
 Hugs were exchanged.
 Fists were bumped.
-Gym bros are terrible at expressing their emotions, so I'm finding it difficult to write this part.
+Gym bros are terrible at expressing their emotions, so I'm finding this part difficult to write.

 Just kidding.
 We started with squats.
 The energy was epic.